byrnesy924/AgeAlyser_2/README.md

 e.g. this is a Hera and Yo game https://aoe.ms/replay/?gameId=301103008&profileId=197964

+### Modeling Structure
+**AgeGame**
+- Models the map itself and the natural objects within
+- key are hills, resources, especially trees
+- attempts to extract relevant features from this, e.g. resources on front/hills, distance to other player

+**GamePlayer**
+- Models the decisions/strategies/tactics made by individuals
+- How strategies and choices are mined

+**AgeGame**
+- Central object, contains key data for the game, also houses behaviour

 ### Version of Parser to use - AOE Insights's own fork of MGZ
 ```